iamkdraj/iamkdraj.github.io/content/Literature/Literary Periods/The Jacobean Age (1603–1625).md

 *   **Francis Bacon**: Continued his influential work and is considered the **Father of the English Essay**.
 His prose is a model of the concise and memorable **aphoristic style**.
     *   *Key Jacobean Works:* *The Advancement of Learning* (1605), *Novum Organum* (1620), and the final edition of his *Essays* (1625).
 *   **Robert Burton**: Known for his massive and eccentric work, ***The Anatomy of Melancholy*** (1621), an exhaustive and learned study of depression.

+---

+**Summary for Quick Revision:**

+The Jacobean Age (1603-1625), named after King James I, was a continuation of the Elizabethan Renaissance but with a darker, more cynical tone due to political instability (Gunpowder Plot) and disillusionment.
+Drama remained dominant, with the rise of Revenge Tragedy (Shakespeare's major tragedies, John Webster's *The Duchess of Malfi*) and City Comedy (Ben Jonson's *Volpone*).
+Tragicomedy was perfected by Beaumont and Fletcher.
+Jacobean poetry saw the flourishing of Metaphysical Poets like John Donne, characterized by intellectual wit, colloquial language, and conceits.
+Key prose works include the monumental King James Bible (1611) and Francis Bacon's essays, known for their aphoristic style.